Berry Ladies Football Club

 Berry Ladies Football Club is a Ghanaian professional women's football club based in Accra in the Greater Accra Region of Ghana.
-The club features in the Ghana Women’s Premier League.
+The club features in the Southern Zone of the Ghana Women’s Premier League.
 The club was previously known as Halifax Ladies Football Club or as Halifax Soccer Academy Ladies until 2020.

 History

 Berry Ladies (then Halifax Ladies Football Club or Halifax Soccer Academy Ladies) was based in Nungua in Greater Accra Region.
 In 2020, the club was taken over by a new management board led by Gifty Oware-Aboagye.
 The name of the club was then changed to Berry Ladies.
 The club was relocated from Nungua to Madina still within the Greater Accra Region.

+2019-2022

+They won the Greater Accra Regional Football Association (GARFA) Women's Division One League Zone A to qualify for the Regional Women's Zonal playoff and champions of champions (championship final for the GARFA Women's League).
+They won the championship final and won the Regional Women's Zonal playoff for the Southern Zone to qualify for the Ghana Women's Premier League for the first time in the club's history.

+2020 - Till Date

+Before the start of their first top-flight season, the club appointed Mercy Tagoe-Quarcoo, a Ghanaian football coach and former player who played as a defender for the Ghana women's national football team.
+In their debut season (2020–21 season) in the GWPL, they placed second in the Southern Zone behind Hasaacas Ladies.
+Their second-place finish earned them qualification into the Ghana Women's Super Cup.
+In the 2022/2023 season, they finished fourth in the Southern-Zone of the Ghana Women's Premier League under their new interim coach, Coach Paul Freeman Amponsah.
+Coach Paul Freeman Amponsah was then appointed as the new Head Coach of the Club ahead of the 2023 Ghana Women’s Super Cup League.
+Berry Ladies FC finished 3rd place in the 2023 Ghana Women’s Super Cup for the first time in the history of the club.

 Grounds

 The club plays their home matches at the Madina AstroTurf.